 Use a fellow diver in your underwater photos to establish a “sense of place” and provide scale for your images.
-Remember that many of the newer Olympus point-and-shoot cameras are waterproof to at least 10 feet, with the most rugged models (the STYLUS 1030SW, STYLUS TOUGH-8000 and STYLUS TOUGH-8010) waterproof to 33 feet.
+Remember that Olympus Tough cameras are waterproof to at least 10 feet, with the most rugged models waterproof to depths of 50 feet.

 Shoot at an ISO of 200 to 400.
 This will allow the camera to increase the shutter speed to help counter movement caused by the motion of the water.

 Olympus Tough point-and shoot cameras or those designed to be used within an Underwater housing have an Underwater Scene mode.
 Switching your camera to this mode with warm up the colors underwater, creating a more appealing image.